quantmind/pulsar/sources/apps/data/clients.txt

 * :meth:`~Store.connect` to create a new connection
 * :meth:`~Store.execute` to execute a command on the store server

-These additional methods must be implemented only if the store supports the :ref:`object data mapper <odm>`:

-* :meth:`~Store.execute_transaction` execute a transaction

-A new store needs to be registered via the :func:`register_store` function.

 All registered data stores are stored in the ``data_stores`` dictionary::

     from pulsar.apps.data import data_stores